movefuns/move-js/README.md

 Javascript version of the move language compiler and disassemble

 ## Features
-- Compiling move package into blob
+- Compiling move package into blob and generate hash
 - Disassemble contract

 ## Example